 - Access their own personal information. - Request for their data to be revised if out of date or erased.
-These are known as the right to right to erasure - Request information about the reasoning behind any automated decisions, such as if computer software denies them access to a loan.
+These are known as the right to rectification and the right to erasure - Request information about the reasoning behind any automated decisions, such as if computer software denies them access to a loan. - Prevent or query about the automated processing of their personal data.